Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/search.md

+---
+title: How to Use Slingshot Search
+_description: Get to know the Slingshot Search functionality to find the right information quickly and efficiently.
+---

 # Search

 In order to run high performing teams that collaborate with different groups of people, finding the right information is a key feature.
 Slingshot saves time drilling through endless folder of content or sifting through email to find what you need.
 Even in Slingshot you need a faster way to find what you need – that’s where search comes in.